farhiongit/message-in-the-bottle/README.md

 - In other cases, `BOTTLE_FILL` sends the message in the bottle and returns 1.

-Therefore `BOTTLE_FILL` returns 1 if a message has been sucessfully sent in the bottle, 0 otherwise.
+Therefore `BOTTLE_FILL` returns 1 if a message has been successfully sent in the bottle, 0 otherwise.

 #### Resources management

-Messages are *passed by value* between the senders and receivers: when a message is sent in or recieved from a bottle, it is *copied*.
+Messages are *passed by value* between the senders and receivers: when a message is sent in or received from a bottle, it is *copied*.
-This guarantees thread-safeness and independance between the sender thread and the receiver thread.
+This guarantees thread-safeness and independence between the sender thread and the receiver thread.

-  - whateveer the changes made by the sender on a message *after it was sent*, it will not affect the message received by the receiver: the received message is an exact copy of the message as it was at the moment it was sent.
+  - whatever the changes made by the sender on a message *after it was sent*, it will not affect the message received by the receiver: the received message is an exact copy of the message as it was at the moment it was sent.
-  - whateveer the changes made by the receiver on a received message, it will not affect the message sent by the sender.
+  - whatever the changes made by the receiver on a received message, it will not affect the message sent by the sender.

 Nevertheless, in particular and unusual case where the message type *T* would be or would contain (in a structure) pointers to allocated resources (such as memory with `malloc`/`free` or file descriptor with `fopen`/`fclose` for instance),